Hens and roosters of all different sizes, colors and personalities are looking for great homes

 There are many reasons to adopt a rescued chicken:

-- There are literally thousands of chickens -- hens and roosters alike --- available for adoption at any given time in California.
-Adopt A Bird Network has listings of chickens in shelters in every state, and many animal sanctuaries adopt out chickens to approved homes.
+There are literally thousands of chickens -- both hens and roosters -- available for adoption at any given time in California.
+Adopt A Bird Network is a nationwide service that lists chickens waiting in animals shelters in major cities in every state.
+Many farmed animal sanctuaries across the country also adopt out chickens.